The Quantum Disciple

 This era corresponds to the priesthood of Shimon HaTzaddik (Simon the Just).
 Simon was a giant of history.
 He was the High Priest and the last survivor of the "Great Assembly."
 The Talmud records that his piety was so great that during his 40-year tenure, the crimson thread turned white every single year.

-Statistical Note: In a random system (like a coin toss), the mathematical odds of getting the same result 40 times in a row are approximately 1 in a trillion.
-This "streak" of favor was statistically impossible without supernatural intervention.
+Note: In a random situation (like a coin toss), the odds of getting the same result 40 times in a row are about 1 in a trillion.
+That kind of "streak" would be effectively impossible without something beyond chance.

 After Simon died, the spiritual state of the nation declined.
 The miracle became inconsistent.
 The Talmud says: "Sometimes it turned white, and sometimes it remained red."
-The signal was glitchy, depending on the merit of the current High Priest.
+The result varied, depending on the current High Priest.

 Era 3: The Hard Stop (30 AD – 70 AD)